 We give you permission.
 Get a Dole Whip.
 Feel okay about completely abandoning whatever diet you may be on, this treat is worth it.
 We love the dole whip floats and if you’re feeling extra grown up some places can add rum to this sweet treat.
 There is a reason that people talk about this Disney snack.
 1. You can’t get it anywhere else!
 Disney’s partnership with Dole is what makes this possible.
 2. It’s semi healthy with a large amount of Vitamin C which can protect your skin from that Florida sun.
 3. It can give you a reason to venture over to The Polynesian Resort on the monorail to stop by the Pinapple Lanai.
 You can also get this in Adventureland at Magic Kingdom.

-ALWAYS SEE THE 2ND PARADE AND FIREWORKS SHOW
+ALWAYS SEE THE 2ND PARADE AND FIREWORKS SHOW AT PARTIES

 HAVE AT LEAST ONE PLANNED MEAL FOR THE DAY